Oklahoma Split Back Formations & RPO

 In the next play of the game, the Sooner uses the very same look:

 However, they motion their right half back pre-snap.
-Once the ball is snapped, they rely on a strong play-action fake to the opposite side of the field they want the ball to go.
+Once the ball is snapped, they rely on a strong play-action fake to the opposite side of the field where they want the ball to go.

 A swing pass to the left side of the field is wide open.
 Note that this is also the wide side of the field.